ChrisJan00/timers_love/README.md

     timer = timer:withTimeout(timeout)
         -- explicitly replice a timeout value
     timer = timer:withData(data_object)
-        -- attaches data_object to timer chain, so that it can be referenced in the callbacks.
-New calls will replace data_object timer = timer:appendData(data_object)
+        -- attaches data_object to timer chain, so that it can be referenced in the callbacks (by reference).
+New calls will replace data_object. timer = timer:appendData(data_object)
-        -- appends content of data_object to existing data.
-Calling withData would replace the existing data. data_object = timer:getData()
+        -- appends content of data_object to existing data (by copy, non-recursive).
+Duplicated keys/indices will be overwritten. data_object = timer:getData()
         -- returns the attached data_object
     timer = timer:withDrawOrder(draworder)